 Okay, but you can arm it.

-And the problem is is you think we could actually take that drone out of the air and say stop using drones to see where our security forces are?
+And the problem is, is you think we could actually take that drone out of the air and say, stop using drones to see where our security forces are?

-Because we have to get a warrant.
+No, we can't because we have to get a warrant.

 It's a drone that comes in from Mexico, as I understand it.